 Summer clerk volunteering

 Each year, we send our summer clerks out to one of our pro bono clients to provide practical assistance.
 For many years, our summer clerks volunteered at the houses of Leukaemia & Blood Cancer NZ patients, assisting with general maintenance, cleaning and gardening.
-More recently, they donned tool belts at a construction site in Manurewa, where they sanded and painted interiors, built fences, removed scaffolding and assisted with landscaping on a new home as part of Habitat for Humanity's, Assisted Ownership Programme for families in need.
+This has included working on a construction site in Manurewa, where they sanded and painted interiors, built fences, removed scaffolding and assisted with landscaping on a new home as part of Habitat for Humanity's, Assisted Ownership Programme for families in need.

 CanTeen Crank charity event